-“Before, it used to take me four or five hours, maybe a bit longer.
-I had to download a copy of the source code, get all of the relevant test SDKs, strip out a hardcoded list of files, and then start the whole process over again.
-[Now] I can do the final source code release in about half an hour."
+“Before, it could take up to a few hours.
+I had to download a copy of the source code, get all of the relevant test SDKs, strip out a hardcoded list of files, and then start the whole process over again."

-Based out of Frankfurt, Germany, Crytek has spent nearly two decades perfecting software product development for gaming.
-CRYENGINE, their third-party AAA game engine, has been used to develop games on the most popular platforms including PlayStation, Windows, and Xbox.
+Crytek has spent nearly two decades perfecting software product development for gaming.
+CRYENGINE, their AAA game engine, has been used to develop games on the most popular platforms, like PlayStation, Windows, and Xbox.

-Known for pushing the limits of both gameplay and technology, Crytek’s evolution has turned to VR, with the company developing award-winning titles “The Climb” and “Robinson: The Journey.”
+Known for pushing the limits of both gameplay and technology, Crytek’s evolution has turned to VR.
+The company developed the award-winning titles “The Climb” and “Robinson: The Journey.”

-Better Stability With Helix Core Allows for Faster Release Cycles
+How Helix Helix Core Enabled Faster Release Cycles

-Crytek began using Helix Core to fill a gap in their development pipeline.
+Crytek began using Helix Core more than 10 years ago to fill a gap in their development pipeline.
 At one time, version control was an afterthought for Crytek.

 “We’ve been able to version digital assets and store them more efficiently.
-It’s meant we can be a lot more experimental, we can move a lot faster with the work that we’re doing, and we can branch things up and test them.
-If they don’t work at first, we know it’s not a problem because of Perforce [Helix Core].”
+It’s meant we can be a lot more experimental.
+We can move a lot faster with the work that we’re doing, and we can branch things up and test them.
+If they don’t work at first, we know it’s not a problem because of [Helix Core],” says Kaye.

 Helix Core Branching Features Help Enforce Stricter Quality Processes

-That’s because a single change to the engine can block entire game development teams — sometimes 80 people or more.
-With so much at stake, and many developers, managers, and admins to keep track of, it’s imperative they streamline process and change management so no errors make their way into a release branch.
+That’s also because a single change to the engine can block entire game development teams.
+There is so much at stake, and so many developers, managers, and admins to keep track of.
+It’s imperative to streamline process and change management to ensure that no errors make their way into a release branch.

-Crytek streamlines their build pipeline by using Helix Swarm, a collaborative code review tool included with their Helix Core license.
-With it, they are able to trigger tests in Jenkins as soon as a user initiates a new review, eliminating the need for custom tooling and multiple continuous integration (CI) services.
+Crytek improves developer productivity by using Helix Swarm, a collaborative code review tool included with Helix Core.
+Swarm’s Jenkins integration automatically fires off builds and tests when a developer initiates a review.
+This eliminates the need for custom tooling and multiple Continuous Integration (CI) services.

 “We make fairly extensive use of pre-submit triggers.
 Even for simple things like ensuring the code review has passed or users aren’t submitting identical files,” said Kaye.

-The release process itself has never been faster for Crytek.
+The game development process itself has never been faster for Crytek.

-Crytek uses Helix Core to feed an accelerated, automated continuous delivery release workflow that is supported by two separate build farms.
-They have also implemented an automated system for real-time testing of their main development branch.
+Crytek uses Helix Core to feed an accelerated, automated Continuous Delivery (CD) release workflow that is supported by two separate build farms.
+They also implemented an automated system for real-time testing of their main development branch.

 Crytek is uniquely positioned to compete in the VR market.
-That’s because the trend toward augmented reality in product development carries a significant data burden to support.
-Studios must manage four- to eight-fold increases in asset file size within a given VR system, relative to traditional console products.
+The trend toward augmented reality carries a significant data burden to support.
+Within a given VR system, studios must manage four- to eight-fold increases in asset file size, compared to traditional console products.

-No version control solution is better equipped to scale to support this vast quantity of data better than Helix Core.
+No version control solution is better equipped to support this vast quantity of data than Helix Core.
 With preferred asset management features and performant WAN speed, there’s simply no platform solution better in gaming than Helix Core.